schrauger/UCF-People-CPT/README.md

 ## Changelog ##

+### 1.0.4 ###
+* Modifies permalink structure to make urls top level.
+Changes the url of person post types, removing '/blog/' or other directory as defined in the WordPress permalink structure. **You should flush permalinks on your site after upgrading to v1.0.1; see [upgrade notices below](#upgrade-notice)**

 ### 1.0.3 ###
 * Auto-generated archives for the Person post type have been disabled.  **You should flush permalinks on your site after upgrading to v1.0.3; see [upgrade notices below](#upgrade-notice)**